yui/yeti/README.md

 Yeti doesn't exit automatically when used with server mode.
 If you're using only 1 browser with server mode (i.e. just running tests on 1 browser on another computer or VM), you may use the `--solo 1` option to have Yeti exit with a summary after all tests run once.
 This is also handy for scripting Yeti: if a failure occurs, Yeti will exit with a non-zero status code.

-Please note that Yeti keeps running until you exit with Ctrl-C, even after all tests results have arrived.
-(This will be fixed in a future release.)

 Special tests
 -------------